 - Persistent and exaggerated negative beliefs or expectations about self, others and the world.
 For instance, “I’m ruined,” “The world is all bad,” or “I’m bad.”

 - Incorrectly assuming that the event was your fault or wrongly placing blame on others.

 - The person experiences ongoing negative states like fear, horror, guilt or shame.

 - Reduction or loss of interest in important activities.

 - Persistent inability to experience positive emotions like happiness, satisfaction or loving feelings.

-The individual is experiencing a change in mood arousal in at least two of the following ways.
+The person is experiencing a change in mood in at least two of the following ways.

 - Reckless and self-destructive behavior.

 - Exaggerated startle response.